hyperledger/aries-rfcs/features/0019-encryption-envelope/README.md

 hope to provide a point of interoperability for developers of agents inside and outside the Aries ecosystem.

-We also document how Aries SDK implements its support for wire format through the `pack()` and `unpack()` functions.
-For developers of Aries SDK, this is a sort of design doc; for those who want to implement the format in other tech stacks, it may be a useful reference.
+We also document how Aries implements its support for the DIDComm Encrypted Envelope format through the `pack()` and `unpack()` functions.
+For developers of Aries, this is a sort of design doc; for those who want to implement the format in other tech stacks, it may be a useful reference.